steebchen/action-auto-semantic-pull-request/README.md

 ## Examples

+> ### 🆓 **FREE AI Magic in Action!**
+>
+> **No manual work needed** - just create your PR and watch the AI automatically fix the title!

 **🤖 AI Auto-Generation Examples:**

-When you create a PR with a non-semantic title like "Update login functionality", the AI will analyze your changes and automatically convert it to:
+When you create a PR with a non-semantic title like "Update login functionality", the **FREE AI** will analyze your changes and automatically convert it to:
 - `feat(auth): Add support for OAuth 2.0 authentication`

 Or if you submit "Bug fixes" as the title, it might become:
 - `fix: Resolve memory leak in user session handling`

+**✅ All these transformations happen automatically with the FREE llama model!**

 **Valid pull request titles:**
 - fix: Correct typo